Updated March 2017

 Is cruising suitable for young people?
 Cruise lines cater for everyone and have rapidly grown to become one of the most popular holiday choices for families and young couples.
 However, choosing the right cruise line for you is important as some lines do tend to attract certain age groups.
 It has been revealed that the average age of people cruising is 50 years old, and the average age of a first time cruiser is 37 years old.

 Will I be bored?
 There is no possible way you can find yourself bored on a cruise ship.
 Whether you go away to relax, explore or try new activities a cruise ship has something for everyone.
-With rock climbing walls, ice-skating, gameshows, parades and much more, the schedule of activities onboard a cruise is endless.
-Royal Caribbean's Oasis of the Seas has over 100 activities scheduled on a one week cruise.
+With rock climbing walls, ice-skating, game shows, parades and much more, the schedule of activities onboard a cruise is endless - we did 100 activities in one day onboard Royal Caribbean's Allure of the Seas.

 Will I get sea sick?
 There is an extremely slim chance you will get sea sick onboard a cruise ship as they are large vessels that have been built with modern stabilisers to reduce movement.
 If by any chance you do happen to feel sea sick, the onboard medical facility can offer you complimentary medication to help.
 To avoid any chance of becoming sea sick choose a cabin in the middle of the ship, this will ensure maximum stability.

 Will I get time in port?
 One of the main attractions of a cruise is the fascinating places you travel to.
 Cruise lines will allow certain amounts of time in port ensuring enough time for you to see a fair amount of each location.
 Ships will travel during the night so they arrive for a full day in port.
-To fully explore a destination you can add a pre or post hotel stay to your cruise allowing you maximum time in your favourite depature port.
-Certain cruise lines are now starting to offer overnight stays in many destinations too.
+To fully explore a destination you can add a pre or post hotel stay to your cruise allowing you maximum time in your favourite departure port.
+Certain cruise lines are now starting to offering cruise and stay holidays in many destinations too.

 Do I have to dress formally every night?
 Again, depending on what cruise line you choose the dress code may differ and some cruises are more formal than others.
 However, in general most cruises will have a couple of formal nights during your stay and the rest will be casual.